 With many previous homes built in the image of England or Europe, kitchens were often internal rooms, houses faced the wrong aspect, ventilation wasn’t prioritised and cooling/heating was coal, fire or gas driven.

-The Small Homes Service in 1953 had a precursor to the Pettit & Sevitt Lowline or the lines of the now-iconic Beachcomber by Nino Sydney for Lend Lease, as well a number of house formats you might recognise around Sydney and beyond.
+The NSW Small Homes Service in 1953 preceded Sun-Line Homes in 1958, and then Pettit & Sevitt in 1961.
+The long, low lines of the now-iconic Beachcomber by Nino Sydney for Lend Lease also arrived around 1962, as well a number of house formats you might recognise around Sydney and beyond.

 Read about The Small Homes Service